CodeYourFuture/curriculum/content/js1/blocks/functions/index.md

 console.log(result); // logs 10 to the console
 ```

-In the previous exaample, we call `Math.round` which takes the input `10.3` and then returns the rounded number `10`.
+In the previous example, we call `Math.round` which takes the input `10.3` and then returns the rounded number `10`.
 So we observe that `result` stores a value of `10`.

 `Math.round` is a function implemented by other developers but `convertToPercentage` is a function _we're_ implementing.